The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 How you build your business matters.
 Cutting corners on creativity can impact trust, perception, and long-term loyalty from your customers.

-"If you use AI, I'm not your customer.
+"It's simple: If you use AI in your advertising, I'm not your customer.
 If you have an AI flyer for your event, I'm not going.
-If you use AI for your captions or design, I'm not buying."
+If you use AI for your book cover, I'm not reading it.
+If you use AI for your captions or design, I'm not following you."

 "Spend more time writing or thinking without a net or a crutch.
 Resist the urge to feed it straight into a model afterward.
 Use AI with real intention: pick the specific tasks you must use it for and hold that line.
 The more deep thinking you can do on your own, the more you actually remain yourself."